 Department trucks plow roads to the campground maintenance garage.
 There are no formalized recreational uses of the facility in the off-season.
-However, roadside sites are sometimes used during the offas primitive sites.
+However, roadside sites are sometimes used during the off season as primitive sites.
 Additional campground use during winter months occurs from passive recreational pursuits such as cross-country skiing, hiking, and ice fishing.